solid/authorization-panel/wac-ucr/uc-survey.md

 of web you can log in with any email address or any facebook or google account.
 This is an important aspect of onboarding and the growth os Solid.
 * +1 KaiGilb: graphMetrix
+* -0 hindia: because I dont like the idea of "forcing" people to register but i can see a use case in a tight ship

 ## Basic collection access